Final Fantasy VI Review

-Most gamers know that the Super Nintendo wasn’t lacking in the RPG department.
-It was home to many great RPGs including the innovative time travel adventure Chrono Trigger and the quirky, unconventional Earthbound.
-Final Fantasy III is without a doubt among the best of the best even today.
-It didn’t do much with regards to evolving the genre, but it executed everything with nothing but excellence and set the standard for many RPGs to follow.
+Most gamers know the Super Nintendo wasn’t lacking in the RPG department.
+It was home to many great RPGs including the innovative, time travelling adventure known as Chrono Trigger, and the quirky, unconventional Earthbound.
+A little game known as Final Fantasy VI also happened to find its home on the SNES.
+It is without a doubt among the best of the best even today.
+It didn’t do much to evolve the genre, but it executed everything with excellence, and set the standard for many RPGs to follow.

-Final Fantasy III has a deep and engaging story that follows several characters on their journey to take down the Gestahlian Empire.
-It doesn’t really point out a particular main character, some may argue that it’s Terra because of her significance to the plot, but I think that’s what makes this journey feel so epic.
-Every character has a rich background with each owning a motive to fight the opposition.
-Each character comes from a different walk of life and brings a lot of variety to the story.
-From the magical and mysterious Terra to the brothers of royalty, Edgar and Sabin who live completely separate lives, and of course Shadow, the ominous assassin who comes and goes like the wind.
+Final Fantasy VI has a deep and engaging story that follows several characters on their journey to take down the Gestahlian Empire.
+The game doesn’t point out a particular main character – some may argue that it’s Terra because of her significance to the plot – but I think that’s what makes this journey feel so epic.
+Every character has a rich background with each carrying a motive to fight the opposition.
+Each character comes from a different walk of life, which brings a lot of variety to the story.
+From the magical and mysterious Terra, to the brothers of royalty – Edgar and Sabin – living completely separate lives, and of course Shadow, the ominous assassin who comes and goes like the wind.

-Throughout your journey the story will unfold with twists and secrets waiting around every corner.
-You will learn about the purpose of Espers and watch as Kefka, mad with power, spirals out of control.
+Throughout the journey, the story continuously unfolds with twists and secrets waiting around every corner.
+You will learn about the Espers’ significance, and watch as Kefka – mad with power – spirals out of control.
 Kefka Palazzo plays a supporting role to Emperor Gestahl in the beginning, but is following through with a plan to overthrow him and become the God of Magic.
 Kefka is not only a great Final Fantasy villain, but quite possibly the best villain of all time.
-He is a maniacal nihilist who is determined to achieve ultimate power.
+He is a maniacal nihilist determined to achieve ultimate power.
 His rise to power is a gradual one, but he eventually becomes the most feared person in existence.

-Now let’s get to the good stuff.
-Each character holds a special ability in battle, such as Sabin’s Blitz or Edgar’s Tools.
-Whatever the special ability may be, it is usually character specific and has been chosen to match their characteristics.
-These techniques are very powerful and useful throughout your battles.
-Chances are you will be using Sabin’s Bum Rush more than once.
+Each character holds a special ability in battle; two great examples are Sabin’s Blitz and Edgar’s Tools.
+Whatever the special ability may be, it is usually character specific and matches their characteristics.
+These techniques are powerful, and quite useful in battle.
+I predict that you will be using Sabin’s Bum Rush more than once.

-Graphics wise, Final Fantasy III is gorgeous.
-It holds some of the best sprite art on the SNES in my opinion.
-While a certain Mode 7 section looks dull (mine cart ride), everything else is nicely detailed and unique which is always a plus.
-It is especially fun to fly around the world map in an airship which is nicely done with Mode 7.
-Final Fantasy III also excels in the soundtrack department.
-It has some of the most recognizable themes in the series, and they are definitely some of the best 16-bit chiptunes around.
-Kefka himself even sports a very chilling signature laugh which adds another layer to his character.
+Graphics wise, Final Fantasy VI is gorgeous.
+It contains some of the best sprite art on the SNES, in my opinion.
+While a certain Mode 7 section looks dull (mine cart ride), everything else is nicely detailed and unique, which is always a plus.
+It is especially fun to fly around the world map in the airship, which is nicely done with Mode 7.
+Final Fantasy VI also excels in the soundtrack department.
+It has some of the most recognizable themes in the series, and they are definitely some of the best 16-bit chiptunes in existence.
+Kefka himself even sports a chilling signature laugh, which adds another layer of evil to his character.

-4.5/5 D-Pads: Final Fantasy III is pretty much one of the best RPGs in existence.
-It lacks a little in the gameplay department, but it is easy to see past because the Esper system offers a unique spin on the RPG genre.
-Final Fantasy III combats its weakness by adding a truly epic story and very well crafted characters, not to mention gorgeous sprites and a classic video game soundtrack.
-There are secret characters and items to find which adds to the replay value of the game.
-It will take roughly 20-30 hours your first time, but I can see that dropping a bit during a second run.
-While there is a ton more to talk about, I feel I have covered the most important parts for a review and will leave the surprises and intricacies for you to discover.
-Overall, Final Fantasy III is a fantastic experience and RPG enthusiasts absolutely need to play this game.
+4.5/5 D-Pads: Final Fantasy VI is pretty much one of the best RPGs in existence.
+It lacks a little in the gameplay department, but it’s easy to see past because the Esper system offers a unique spin on the genre.
+Final Fantasy VI combats its weakness by adding a truly epic story, and well-crafted characters, not to mention gorgeous sprites and a classic video game soundtrack.
+There are secret characters and items to find, which adds to the replay value of the game.
+It will take roughly 20-30 hours to complete your first time, but I can see that decreasing during a second run.
+While there is a lot more to talk about, I feel I have covered the most important aspects; I need to leave some surprises for you to discover.
+Overall, Final Fantasy VI is a fantastic experience and anyone that calls themselves a gamer absolutely needs to play this game.